iain/spectral/README.md

 # Spectral

-A beautiful dark Vim colorscheme based on Monokai Pro Spectrum, designed for comfortable long coding sessions with vibrant, carefully balanced colors.
+A beautiful Vim colorscheme based on Monokai Pro, designed for comfortable long coding sessions with vibrant, carefully balanced colors.
+Available in both dark and light variants.

 ## Features